North West Study Club - 10 May 2016

 Implant Maintenance Protocols and Complications Managed by the Dental Hygienist

-Sponsor: Osstem UK, CT Dent Ltd, Southern Implants
+Exhibitor: Osstem UK, CT Dent Ltd, Southern Implants

 Date: 10 May 2016